iTwin/appui/ui/appui-react/README.md

 ## Usage

-To get started with React components from the `@itwin/appui-react` package, simply import the necessary components and utilities:
+To get started with the `@itwin/appui-react` package, simply import the necessary components and utilities:

 ```tsx
 import {